Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/8 Transversal or Soft Skills/01_Building-Soft-Skills-for-Impact.md

     - Organise the argument in such a way that the person sees that the use of a DMP is in their interest.
 For example, that it is not a waste of time but a time saver in the long term when the data cycle is perfectly described (this makes it easier to reuse data, and deposit data in repositories).
     - Suggest tools that could facilitate the writing of the DMP.
     - Try to think about success stories to support your arguments.
-- Video of persuasion techniques: Can be shown after the brainstorming activity (Resource 2).
+- Video of persuasion techniques: Can be shown after the brainstorming activity (Resource&nbsp;2).

 **(Optional) Role Play:**